 “I found the project much relevant for those who are going to learn react shortly.
 Instructure is a lovely teacher and person.
 I appreciate teaching skills of course instructors.
 Thanks!
 Coursera” – by MK Jul 19, 2020

 Web Design for Everybody: Basics of Web Development & Coding Specialization – Offered by University of Michigan

 Mixed course, 5 different courses included

 “A Coursera Specialization is a series of courses that helps you master a skill.
-To begin, enroll in the Specialization directly, or review its courses and choose the one you’d like to start with.
+To begin, enrol in the Specialization directly, or review its courses and choose the one you’d like to start with.
 When you subscribe to a course that is part of a Specialization, you’re automatically subscribed to the full Specialization.

 It’s okay to complete just one course — you can pause your learning or end your subscription at any time.
 Visit your learner dashboard to track your course enrollments and your progress.”